timjogorman/Multisentence-AMR-guidelines/ms-amr.md

             :domain f))
 ```
 Try to use this heuristic if you find yourself wondering whether to annotate multiple mentions in the same sentence.
 Actually imagine forming the sentence so that one identity chain is just re-entrant variables of the other.
 If that does not seem acceptable, the two variables should not be considered identical.

+**Different "facets" of the same thing vs Subevent / Set-Member relations**

+When we tell you to get things that "refer to" the same thing, there are two kinds of situations that seem "close" to being the same thing.
+One kind of thing is situations where the same thing is being referred to, but in completely different terms.
+For example, two people with different political stances might be referring to the same  politician, but one might use their name, and one might call them a "devil".
+Since they are referring to the same entity, the fact that they use different ways of framing does not matter; it should all be in the same identity chain.

+Let's say you see the AMRs for "*Bill went to Trader Joes.
+The fool forgot to buy cookie butter.*"  There will be a "(f / fool)" and a "(p / person :name (n / name :op1 "Bill")).
+While it's true that "(f / fool)" is going more than *merely* referring to Bill, it is nevertheless still referring to Bill, and thus should still be in the reference chain.

+This gets more tricky when we are dealing with events.
+If we have a single event -- Obama signing a particular law -- then one AMR might refer to "Obama signed the law on the 22nd", and someone else might say "Obama signed away our freedoms on the 22nd".
+It's very important for us to know that these are actually referring to the same event!
+So make sure that you annotate different framings of the same event as coreferent.

+This differs from instances of events where one mention of an event refers to a larger set of events.
+In general, if you know that one event is a subevent of another event, **do not** link them into an identity chain.
+If you are talking about one battle within a war, or one incision within an operation, or a particular discussion during a larger meeting, those are related by being what we call "Subevents".
+It can sometimes be tempting to conflate these sometimes.
+However, AMR instances do not, actually, merge these in AMR, and you should just leave them separate whenever possible.
+Other, related annotation projects will actually annotate this "Subevent" data, so it will be cleaner for those projects if you don't consider such phenomena identical.

+If what you are handling is actually and instance or a subset of a larger thing being referred to, don't conflate them into the same identity chain!
+This will be particularly tricky with subsets, when you are talking about a group and get referents like "some of them...".
+Use Set/Member (which includes "set-subset" in its meaning) for such things.

+**Wikified mentions are automatically linked to each other**

+Your annotations should start with links between all wikified versions of the same entity.
+You want to start with those wikified identity chains (color coded in maroon, for easy identification) and to link them to the rest of your annotations.

+**Do not blindly trust the preannotations**

+These documents may be pre-annotated with information from other annotation sources (often, coreference annotations over the same data).
+While this information will often be correct, you do not need to blindly trust it.
+In particular, for instances where a "span based" annotation was simply a relational noun or organizational role, such as "brother" or "president", the pre-annotations may accidentally link to those titles rather than to the person in question

+**An "Identical" chain can't only have implicit mentions -- you need at least one non-implicit concept**

+You will run into instances where multiple implicit arguments clearly co-refer, but where there is no clear mention of who they refer to.
+Do not go through and annotate these unless you have at least one non-implicit variable that is part of that chain.

+Every entity with a ":wiki" link is going to be assumed to be linked up with every other mention.
+That means that if you have an identity chain for "Bill Clinton", you don't need to link every instance of ```(p / person :name (n / name :op1 "Clinton"))``` together.
+However, you still need to make links from at least one :wiki entry to the pronouns, implicit arguments, and other non-wikified mentions of that term that might exist.

+Naturally, if something has ":wiki -", it does not count as wikified for these purposes.

 Making Set/member relations